GarimaPandey/RandomUserGenerator/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Backend
+Set up a LAMP stack using MAMP or Docker
 ## Set up

 In the project directory, cd into server and you can run:

+Migrate the database using this command:
 ### `php artisan migrate`

+Once the DB is sucessfully migrated run the seed command to seed the database with the data coming from the API
 ### `php artisan db:seed`

+serve the website on your local server using the following command
 ### `php artisan serve`

 Runs the app in the development mode.\